Sports journalism: Female reporting

 Women have not always been in the sports reporting field.
 Women such as Jane Chastain and Lesley Visser are considered pioneers in women's sportscasting.
 Chastain was the first woman to work for a large network (CBS) and the first woman to do play-by-play in the '60s.

 Lesley Visser was a sportswriter for The Boston Globe before she joined CBS in 1984 as a part-time reporter.
 She is the only sportscaster in history, male or female, to have worked on the Final Four, NBA Finals, World Series, Monday Night Football, the Super Bowl, the Olympics, and the US Open broadcasts.
 She has been voted the No. 1 Female Sportscaster of all time.

-There has been an ongoing debate as to whether or not female reporters should be allowed in the locker rooms after games.
-If they are denied access, this gives male reporters a competitive advantage in the field, as they can interview players in the locker room after games.
-If locker room access is denied to all reporters - male and female - because of this controversy, male journalists would likely resent female reporters for having their access taken away.

 It wasn't until 1978 that female sports journalists were allowed to enter locker rooms for interviews.
 Sports Illustrated reporter, Melissa Ludtke, sued the New York Yankees for not allowing her to interview players in the locker room during the 1977 World Series.
 A federal judge ruled that this ban was in violation of the Equal Protection Clause in the 14th Amendment.

-Some female reporters include Adeline Daley (whom some consider the "Jackie Robinson of female sportswriters"), Anita Martini, Mary Garber, Lesley Visser, Marjorie Herrera Lewis, Sally Jenkins, and Holly Rowe.
+Some female reporters include Adeline Daley (whom some consider the "Jackie Robinson of female sportswriters"), Luana Maluf, Anita Martini, Mary Garber, Lesley Visser, Marjorie Herrera Lewis, Sally Jenkins, and Holly Rowe.